JoshuaGross/mongoose-subpopulate/Readme.md

 Mongoose Subpopulate
 ====================

-A monkey-patch of the populate Mongoose library for using MongoDB in Node.js apps.
+Mongoose-subpopulate was created for my needs on SpanDeX.io.
+It's monkey-patch of the populate Mongoose library for using MongoDB in Node.js apps.
 Subpopulate allows you to nest populate calls.

 It allows you to do this:

     m.User.find({}).populate('best_friend').populate('best_friend.best_friend').exec(function (err, result) {
         console.log('My BFF\'s BFF: ', result.best_friend.best_friend.username);
     });

+Currently Mongoose-subpopulate is only working with Mongoose 2.7 (untested in Mongoose 3 because I haven't upgraded yet).
+If you need to use Mongoose 3, please fork, fix, and send me a pull request.

 Installation
 ============